Stand in Your Power with Warrior Woman Self Defense

 Each and every one of these women is changing the stories we tell about sexual assault.

 Each of these women is a Warrior Woman.

 One person making one change may not seem like much, but 100 women making 100 changes in communities across the country is a movement.

 *1 in 6 women has been the victim of an attempted or completed rape in her lifetime.
 (National Coalition Against Domestic Violence)

 **College students between the ages of 18-24 are at a particularly elevated risk for rape and sexual assault.
 (Rape, Abuse, & Incest National Network)

-*** 1 in 3 women have been victims of physical violence by an intimate partner within their lifetime.
-In a typical day more than 20,000 calls are placed to domestic violence hotlines nationwide.
+*** 1 in 3 women has been victims of physical violence by an intimate partner within their lifetime.
+In a typical day, more than 20,000 calls are placed to domestic violence hotlines nationwide.
 (National Coalition Against Domestic Violence)